mpigsley/nebraska-mushrooms/src/cms/content/species/dryads-saddle-pheasants-back.md

 #### Fruiting Period

 This mushroom can be found fruiting from spring through fall.
 However, it prefers cooler weather and is most abundant in the spring and fall.
 This is a common mushroom to find while morel hunting.
+Although the mushroom is not perineal, its older forms can be found in the winter, slowly decomposing, making it discoverable year-round.

 #### Similar Species

-[Cerioporus varius](https://www.inaturalist.org/observations/178674415) is a close relative that is smaller in size.
+* [Cerioporus varius](https://www.inaturalist.org/observations/178674415) is a close relative that is smaller in size.

+#### Edibility

+This is a good edible mushroom when collected young in its small button stage.
+It's easy to determine edible parts, as they will be soft, pliable, and break apart by hand.
+With age, the mushroom becomes leathery and undesirable.
+Older specimens can be collected for the table by cutting the softer edges on the cap margin with a knife.
+All wild mushrooms should be cooked thoroughly before eating.
+Please see our [disclaimer](/canieatit) on wild mushroom edibility before eating any wild mushrooms.

+#### Toxicity

+This mushroom is not known to be toxic.
+However, allergies and sensitivities may affect individuals differently.
+Please use caution when eating any wild mushrooms.